Bump of Chicken: 2011–2014: "RAY"

-In 2011, Bump of Chicken announced that they wrote the song "Tomodachi no Uta" as the theme song for the animated 3D movie Doraemon: Nobita and the New Steel Troops: ~Angel Wings~, and "Tomodachi no Uta" was released as the single on February 23, 2011.
-They also released two singles, "Smile" on May 11, 2011, and "Zero" on October 19, 2011.
-"Zero" was used as the theme song for video game by Square Enix, Final Fantasy Type-0.
-Also in 2012, they released two more singles "Good Luck" and "Firefly", in January and September 2012, respectively.
-"Good Luck" was featured as the end theme to the Japanese film Always Sanchōme no Yūhi '64.
+In 2011, BUMP OF CHICKEN announced that they wrote the song "Tomodachi no Uta" as the theme song for the animated 3D movie Doraemon: Nobita and the New Steel Troops: ~Angel Wings~, and "Tomodachi no Uta" was released as the single on February 23, 2011.
+They also released two singles, "Smile" on May 11, 2011, with all revenue from the ringtone and CD sales donated to the Japan Red Cross for victims of the 2011 Tōhoku earthquake and tsunami.
+On October 19, 2011, they released their 21st single "Zero", which was used as the theme song for video game by Square Enix, Final Fantasy Type-0.
+It achieved over 200,000 sales, marking their highest sales since "Hana no Na" and "Mayday".